eglenn-dev/eglenn-dev/README.md

 </div>
 <br>

-Hi, I'm Ethan Glenn, a student at Brigham Young University ─ Idaho, pursuing a degree in Computer Science.
+Hi, I'm Ethan, a Computer Science student at BYU-Idaho.
 I also currently work for BYU-Idaho as a Lab Tech and Dev.

 <div align="center"><img src="./img/duck.webp" width="80"></div><br>